 Course focuses on the interdisciplinary study of social justice.
 Examines social justice movements in the United States in relation to key social groups and identities.
-Provides a better understanding of the socio-economic, cultural, and political conditions among these key social groups.
+Provides a better understanding of the socioeconomic, cultural, and political conditions among these key social groups.
+Students in this course will actively engage in addressing social justice issues.
 (C-ID SJS 110) (CSU, UC)

 SOC 0815S.
-Support for Introduction to Statistics in Sociology Units: 0
+Support for Introduction to Statistics in Sociology